-So the question many folks ask is why not feed them 100% BSF larvae?
-A diet with 100% larvae may give the chickens too much protein than what their bodies need.
-Because one BSF larvae contains nearly 40-45% protein.
+So the question many folks ask is why not feed the chickens 100% BSF larvae?
+This is because a diet with 100% larvae may give the chickens too much protein than what their bodies need.
+One BSF larvae contains nearly 40-45% protein.
 Especially if you use 15-days-old larvae that have turned a bit black.
 Those guys at that stage pack the max amount of nutrients inside them.
 So it's like a dynamite of protein.

 This is the same with quails.
 If you feed them 3-4 times/day with 100% BSF larvae, their reproduction system may get blocked.
 So we can balance out the diet with some cornmeal, greens or soybean meal to give them the starch, vitamins & fibers they need.

 Raising chickens for meat (broilers)